SPC-H-Avans/MarioGame/README.md

 - Install VCPKG to the terminal:
   - `./vcpkg integrate bash`
   - `./vcpkg integrate zsh`
 - Continue with the instructions above

+## Windows
+- Add the VCPKG directory to your PATH environment variable
+- Continue with the instructions above

 # Contributing